cheeriojs/cheerio/website/docs/basics/manipulation.md

 ## Modifying the Text Content of an Element

-To modify the text content of an element, you can use the [`text()`](/docs/api/classes/Cheerio#text) method.
-It takes a string as an argument and sets the text content of the element to the given string.
+To query or modify the text content of an element, you can use the [`text()`](/docs/api/classes/Cheerio#text) method.
+Given a string as an argument, it sets the text content of every element in the selection to the given string.
+Without arguments, it returns the text content of every element (including its descendants) in the selection, concatenated together.

 ```js
 // Set the text content of an element